The communication with the AFE is made via a daisy-chain, which means that all

 If the same data must be written to all AFEs in the daisy chain, the

-function ADI_WriteRegisterGlobal()
+function ADI_WriteRegisterGlobal() can be used.

 The parameters are similar except for the data table: it is only 6 bytes wide.